Quick Guide to eCommerce SEO

 Getting your product enrichment right will do wonders for your search engine optimization (SEO) efforts.
 If you’re searching for a product, you don’t want to scroll through countless product listings to find what you want.
 The reality of online shopping in the current climate is that customers want to find products quickly and easily.

 So, what does product enrichment have to do with this?
-Generate more demand by making sure your products rank well and stand out from the competition.
 Give your customers top-quality product descriptions with stand-out images and videos to optimize your conversion rates.
+In doing so, you’ll generate more traffic and ensure your products stand out from the crowd.

 Let’s say you’re selling a shirt made from ethically sourced organic cotton.
 These important product details need to be included in the product title and description to narrow down search results.
 In doing this, it’ll be easy to target longtail keywords as often, the longer the search term, the higher the buyer intent will be.
 The customer knows exactly what they’re looking for, and you’re giving them the details they need to make an informed buying decision.